aerospikerobertmarks/aerospike-client-python/BUILD.md

 Building on OS X versions >= 10.11 , may cause a few additional errors to be generated.
 If the build command fails with an error similar to: `error: could not create '/usr/local/aerospike/lua': Permission denied` there are a couple of options:

-- Rerun the build command with the additional command line flags `--user --prefix=` .
-This will cause the library to only be installed for the current user, and store the library's data files in a user specific location.
+- Rerun the build command with the additional command line flags `--user --prefix=` *Note that there are no charcters after the '='.* This will cause the library to only be installed for the current user, and store the library's data files in a user specific location.
 - rerun the command with sudo.

 ### Building on an Unsupported Linux Distro